Insights > Payroll > How the July 4th bank holiday affects payroll and direct deposits

 Independence Day has been a federal holiday since 1870.
 This means that non-essential federal government offices, the post office, and the Federal Reserve are closed.

 While July 4th is the official holiday, keep in mind that the observance date can shift depending on the calendar.
-And because July 4, 2026, falls on a Saturday, the federal banking holiday is observed on Friday, July 3.
+And because July 4, 2026, falls on a Saturday, it’s observed on Friday, July 3.

 SMB_Payroll_CountOn_HubSpotEmbed_865x204